Expert Advice

 I can even recall enjoying pumpkin patches and Halloween in shorts.

-Lowcountry Halloween festival
+Lowcountry Halloween Festival for Families

-If you do find yourself visiting during Autumn, be sure to check out the Lowcountry Halloween Festival.
+If you do find yourself visiting during autumn, be sure to check out the Lowcountry Halloween Festival.
 Remember to bring your candy sacks and prepare to fill them to the brim.

-After the kids are sufficiently sugared, spend your time enjoying face painting, the petting zoo and other fun things to do
+After the kids are sufficiently sugared, spend your time enjoying face painting, the petting zoo and other fun things to do.

 Insider tip: Come dressed as a family for the opportunity to win a prize.